MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

 ## Review contact unification

+### Review and create contact profiles

 This last step in the unification process shows a summary of the steps in the process and provides a chance to make changes before you create the unified contact profile.

 :::image type="content" source="media/b2b_review_contacts.png" alt-text="Screenshot of Review and create contact profiles.":::

-### Review the contact unification steps

 1. Select **Edit** on any of the contact unification steps to review and make any changes.

 1. If you are satisfied with your selections, select **Create contact profiles**.

+### Monitor process and view results

 The **Unify** page displays while the unified contact profile is being created.

    :::image type="content" source="media/b2b_unify_refreshing.png" alt-text="Screenshot of Unify Contacts page with tiles showing Queued or Refreshing.":::